 For the CEO, 100% of the target is linked to Nestlé Group performance.
-For the other members of the Executive Board, at least 50% of the target is linked to business performance, to ensure accountability for Nestlé's results: for Function Heads, 50% is tied to Group performance, 30% to functional objectives and 20% to their individual performance (quantitative and qualitative objectives); for Zone or Business Heads, 30% is tied to Group performance, 50% to business goals they are directly responsible for, and 20% to individual performance (quantitative and qualitative objectives).
+For the other members of the Executive Board, at least 50% of the target is linked to business performance, to ensure accountability for Nestlé's results: for Function Heads, 50% is tied to Group performance and 50% to functional objectives; for Zone or Business Heads, 40% is tied to Group performance and 60% to business objectives they are directly responsible for.
 In case an Executive Board member reaches all his/her objectives in full, the bonus pay-out will correspond to the abovementioned targeted level.
 If one or more objectives are not reached, the bonus is reduced.
 There is no guarantee for a minimum pay-out of the bonus.
 On the other hand, the bonus pay-out is capped at a maximum of 130% of the target.
 Over-performance of members of the Executive Board can thus be rewarded with a pay-out exceeding the target but will in no event exceed the 130% maximum level.

 The objectives are set at the beginning of each year by the Board of Directors in line with the Company's strategy.
-The Nestlé Group performance is determined by the Board of Directors, based on measurable operational objectives, most importantly organic growth, real internal growth, operating profit, and cash flow generation.
-Additional objectives used to evaluate the Nestlé Group performance are related to the Nestlé strategic roadmap.
+The Nestlé Group performance is determined by the Board of Directors, based on measurable operational objectives, most importantly growth, profit and efficient use of capital.
+Additional quantitative and qualitative objectives used to evaluate the Nestlé Group performance are related to the Nestlé strategy.
 The overall Group achievement level is fixed by the Board of Directors.

-Individual objectives are determined by the CEO for each member of the Executive Board.
+Business and functional objectives are determined by the CEO for each member of the Executive Board.
 They are related to the individual area of responsibility and can be of financial or non-financial nature depending on the respective function.
 The corresponding pay-out level is approved by the Compensation Committee.